- Complete Streets Policy

 Funding may be extended to include roads that are expected to have traffic diverted to them as a result of speed hump installation.

-Rounded profile or flat top speed humps will be considered for installation on streets with an average daily traffic volume of between 500 to 3,000 vehicles per day.
-Only flat top speed humps will be installed on roads with a traffic volume of between 3,000 and 6,000 vehicles per day (maximum volume).
+Rounded profile or flat top speed humps will be considered for installation on streets with an average daily traffic volume of between 450 to 3,000 vehicles per day.

 Proposed locations will be evaluated to ensure that installing speed humps will not introduce increased accident potential.